Ready to apply? View graduate admissions information.

-Residency: A minimum of four semesters of full-time study and residence on the USC-Columbia campus is required.
-Three of the four semesters must be consecutive.
-Under no circumstances may the Comprehensive Examination be taken before the three consecutive semesters and all coursework (exclusive of the dissertation requirement) have been completed.
+Residency: Under no circumstances may the Comprehensive Examination be taken before the Residency requirement and all coursework (exclusive of the dissertation requirement) have been completed.

 Foreign language requirement: DMA students must either demonstrate reading proficiency in French, German, or Italian or complete an advisor-approved research course before the Comprehensive Examination can be scheduled.

 DMA-Composition students with weaknesses in counterpoint, orchestration, score reading, conducting, or keyboard skills should remedy these deficiencies before taking the Comprehensive Examination.
 Note that these courses may not be applied toward the 48 credits needed to complete the DMA degree.
 DMA-Composition students must have their compositions represented every semester on program-approved concerts.
 In addition, composition students are expected to attend master classes, lectures, and performances sponsored by the composition faculty.